A First Look at First-Passage Processes: The Finite Interval

 Notice that this exit time is of the order of $L$ for a particle that starts a distance of the order of one from an absorbing boundary and of the order of $L^2$ for a particle that starts near the middle of the interval.

 Now let's calculate the \emph{conditional} exit time to the right boundary when starting from $x_0$, $t_+(x_0)$.
 By definition this conditional time is

-That is, the conditional exit time is the time for a path to $x_0=L$ without touching 0 times the probability of this path, summed over all such allowable paths.
+That is, the conditional exit time is the time for a path to start at $x_0$ and reach $L$ without touching 0 multiplies by the probability of this path, summed over all such allowable paths.
 Here the subscript + on the word paths indicates that only paths that go from $x_0$ to $L$ without touching 0 are included.
 Since the total probability of all these restricted paths is less than 1, we need to divide by this total probability, ${\mathcal{E}}_+(x_0)$, to obtain the properly normalized conditional exit time.
 Thus, for the quantity ${\mathcal{E}}_+(x_0) t_+(x_0)$, we have

 In the continuum limit, the above equation reduces to $D({\mathcal{E}}_+ t_+)'' = -{\mathcal{E}}_+$, with solution

 From this result, we also immediately find $t_-(x_0) =t_+(L-x_0)$.
 The dependences of all the exit times on the starting position are illustrated in Fig.~\ref{fig:times}.